 "Funny Aneurysm" Moment: Try to watch Kris' Potty Emergency scene in the music video for "The Way You Like It" after the controversy over transgenders and gender-specific bathrooms 15 years later (one girl even smiles at him while he's using the sink as a urinal, making it a little more cringe-worthy).

 Funny Moments: A majority of the scenes from their "Behind The Making of Unstable" video.
 Perhaps the funniest moment is Mike Ransom's Precision F-Strike on a broken amp.

 "You know what?
 When other people don't do their fucking job, it's not my fucking fault!
 I play the motherfucking guitar!
 Otherwise how would I know what the fuck works?
 What the fuck? (audible laughing in the background as Mike starts to smile) "You think this is funny don't you?
 I'm glad you think this is fucking funny."

-Mark Chavez singing "It's getting hot in here, so take off all your cloths"
+Mark Chavez singing "It's getting hot in here, so take off all your clothes"

 The entire "The Way You Like It" music video.
-Notables include Tim being asleep the entire video and getting a french fry in his ear and face with ketchup, Dave attempting to get into his own rock concert, Kris's attempts to get into the men's bathroom only to end up in the woman's (and peeing in a sink with a girl right besides him), and Mark Chavez springing out of his car during a red light unto a car with two girls and driving away leaving behind his band members.
-Somehow that feels like a Harsher in Hindsight moment considering he's left the band twice now....
+Notables include Tim being asleep the entire video and getting a french fry in his ear and face with ketchup, Dave attempting to get into his own rock concert, Kris's attempts to get into the men's bathroom only to end up in the women's (and peeing in a sink with a girl right besides him), and Mark Chavez springing out of his car during a red light unto a car with two girls and driving away leaving behind his band members.
+Somehow that feels like a Harsher in Hindsight moment considering he's left the band three times now.